Family Medicine Orange County Medical Center

 Obstetrics and Gynecology

-Residents have two 3-week Ob/Gyn blocks in both the R1 and R2 years.
+Residents have two 3-week Ob/Gyn blocks in both the R1 year and one 3-week block in R2 year.
 Residents work closely with innovative obstetricians, some of who are actively involved in research.
-At the end of your rotations, you can expect to have delivered over 40 babies (with more available if desired); in addition, you will have followed at least 3 prenatal patients through delivery.
+At the end of your rotations, you can expect to have delivered over 20 babies (with more available if desired).

 The Gynecology experience emphasizes ambulatory gynecological problems.
 Nexplanon, IUD placement, endometrial biopsies and other gynecology procedures are also taught.
 High-risk Obstetrics and Gynecology electives are available in your third year.